EatonEM/emcb-udp-coordinator/README.md

 Terminology:

 - EMLCP: Energy Management Local Communications Protocol
-- EM Node: A generic name for an EM Device on the local network
+- EM Node: A generic name for an EM Device (including EMCBs) on the local network
 - EM Coordinator: A name for the coordinator that is utilizing the [EM Local Communications Protocol](https://api.em.eaton.com/docs/emlcp.html) to communicate with EM Nodes on the local network (this Node.JS SDK serves as an